TheArctesian/Flexi/Scripts/README.md

   - funtoo
   - pentoo
   - calculate
-  - ... (but there rly isnt many other usable ones)
+  - ... (but there rly isnt many other usable ones and if you are running these distros you don't really need help)
 - Fedora based distros (redhat-install.sh)

   - rocky